Wild-FPV/dvr-breakup-cleaner/README.md

 If you want to try out the code yourself, make sure to download opencv-python by using the following command : `pip install opencv-python`.

-If you want to try making your own model using this code, make sure to download tensorflow and PIL using : `pip install tensorflow` and `pip install Pillow`.
+If you want to try making your own model using this code, make sure to download tensorflow using : `pip install tensorflow`.
 (Note tensorflow requires python version 3.9-3.11)

 ### Currently working on script 3 (final .exe version)